St. Croix Pellet Stove Control Panel Explained

 Adjusting Combustion Fan Voltage

-Adjustments modify fan voltage by approximately 2.5 volts
+Adjustments change fan voltage by approximately 2.5 volts.

 Thermostat Modes